 For the rest of bulk editing and RAW conversion, I use Darktable 3.8.
 This has proven to be a perfectly adequate replacement for Adobe LightRoom.
 I particularly like the new GTK3 theming in DarkTable.
 Both GIMP and Darktable are part of most GNU/Linux distributions.
 Most GNU/Linux users can also find the latest Darktable from OpenSuse’s OBS service.

-Microsoft Windows users can find versions for their operating system via the links I just posted, wherever Windows versions are available.
+Microsoft Windows users can find versions for their operating system via the links I just posted, wherever Windows or MacOS versions are available.

 Darktable 3.8.
 We are looking at the “Darkroom” view, “Watermark” module.
 In this instance, Darktable is themed to blend-in nicely with KDE Plasma desktop, c/w its “Ghost” dark theme.
 This retro-futuristic theme is intended to be kinder to tired eyes during night-time usage, and has been further tweaked to suit my personal preferences.
 (Darktable model: Kristine Gold)